hoelyhuy/HoodRobin/docs/status.md

 ## Project Summary
 Our Minecraft-AI project will focus on recognizing different characters in Minecraft such as Pig, Rabbit, Ozelot, Sheep, Cow and then try to attack the Pig.
 We will be using image detection to determine what animals are in the agent's view and where are they in the view.
 Based on the rule that we make, which is to attack Pigs, our agent will try to aim at a pig and shoot arrows at it.
 ## Approach
 Firstly, we write a program to generate our dataset.
 This program captures the agent's view every 3 seconds and store the captures in the screenshot folder.
-Then we label the objects in those images.
+Then we label the objects in those images. labelImg allows us to draw bounding box around an object and label that object, then generate an annotation file that we need to use for training.
 <br />
 <br />
 Secondly, we use all the images that we have generated and their corresponding annotations to train our neural network.
 An annotation file gives more information about the image such as what objects are in the image and where are those objects in the image.
 How the object detection algorithm works is that we apply a single neural network to the full image.
 This network divdes the image into regions and predict bounding boxes and probabilities for each region.
 These bounding boxes are weighted by the predicted probabilities.
 The model has several advantages over classifier-based systems.
 It looks at the whole image at test time so its predictions are informed by global context in the image.
 It also makes predictions with a single network evaluation unlike systems like R-CNN which require thousands for a single image.
-This makes in extremely fast, more that 1000 times faster than R-CNN and 100 times faster than Fast R-CNN.
+This makes it extremely fast, more that 1000 times faster than R-CNN and 100 times faster than Fast R-CNN.
 [YOLO: Real-Time Object Detection](https://pjreddie.com/darknet/yolo/)
 <br />
 <br />
 Once we are done with training, we can use our network to detect the objects in Minecraft while the game is running.
 From the result of object detection, we find the location of the target animal that we are most confident about (there can be many targets on the screen and we choose the one with highest probability).
 Then we write a simple algorithm to move our agent's aim to the center of the bounding box of the chosen target and then shoot an arrow at that target.